mihneamanolache/netcup-cli/README.md

 netcup-cli project create myproject

 # Add all servers with a nickname matching 'web-' to the project
-netcup-cli project add --project myproject --nickname '^web-'
+netcup-cli project add --project myproject --nick '^web-'

 # List projects and assigned servers
 netcup-cli project list